hyperledger/identus-cloud-agent/docs/decisions/20240116-use-zio-failures-and-defects-effectively.md

 #### User Input Validation

-User input validation (business invariants) should primarily be enforced at the service layer and implemented using the [ZIO Prelude framework](https://zio.dev/zio-prelude/functional-data-types/validation).
+Enforcing user input validation (business invariants) should primarily sit at the service layer and be implemented using the [ZIO Prelude framework](https://zio.dev/zio-prelude/functional-data-types/validation).

 While it may also be partially implemented at the REST entry point level via OpenAPI specification, it is crucial to enforce validation at the service level as well.
-This ensures consistency and reliability across all interfaces that may call our services, recognising that REST may not be the sole interface interacting with our services.
+This implementation ensures consistency and reliability across all interfaces that may call our services, recognizing that REST may not be the sole interface interacting with our services.

 ```scala
 class ConnectionServiceImpl() extends ConnectionService {